rullzer/blog/content/post/20221118-using-hibp-to-detect-credential-stuffing.md

 This experience got me thinking that there might be something here where we could utilize such information better.
 A system where such statistics are collected and stored could make use of this.
 By lowering the rate limit for IPs that make request that look like credential stuffing attacks for example.
 Or making it visible for the administrators running the instance how many of the login requests fail or exhibit this behavior.
-It for sure is something I'm going to think more about and I'll probably find some project to implement it in ;)
+It for sure is something I'm going to think more about more.